jsw7524/Leetcode/README.md

-here are codes of leetcode weekly contests
+Here are codes of leetcode weekly contest problems I solved.

-this is my leetcode profile link  : https://leetcode.com/JSW7524/
+This is my leetcode profile link  : https://leetcode.com/JSW7524/